-Having regard to Section 4.3 of this report, the site is identified as being contaminated, pursuant to the NSW EPA Contaminated Land Register, with the site subject to a current order (940002 DI AJR) issued 10 February 1989.
+Having regard to Section 4.3 of this report, the site is identified as being contaminated, pursuant to the NSW EPA Contaminated Land Register, with the site subject to a current order (940002 D1 AJR) issued 10 February 1989.

-The proposal is accompanied by a Geotechnical Investigation Report, prepared by Geotechnique Pty Ltd (held at Appendix D), which provides an understanding of the subsurface soil conditions.
-The report concludes that whilst elements of rubbish were identified at individual bore locations that the site is suitable for proposed works, subject to the recommendations for construction detail contained within the report.
+A Geotechnical Investigation Report prepared by Geotechnique Pty Ltd (held at Appendix D) provides an understanding of the sub-surface soil conditions of the site.
+The report concludes that whilst elements of rubbish were identified at individual bore locations that the site is suitable for proposed works and activity, subject to the recommendations for construction detail contained within the report.

 This Geotechnical Investigation does not provide any reference to, or analysis of, known contamination at the site.
-Council has confirmed that the light pole foundations will be screw-piled, which is a displacement method that does not result in the generation of material above ground.
+Council has confirmed that the light pole foundations will be screw-piled and the amenities building foundations will be blockwork piers on compacted ground, which are displacement methods that do not result in the generation of material above ground.
+Further, the service pits will be backfilled with clean material if the pits were installed post-landfill.